What Do You Need for Compositional Generalization in Diffusion Planning?: Introduction

+To address this gap, we analyze a variety of approaches that induce composition in diffusion planners.
+We find that there are two key ingredients: the ability to use sub-skills at any point in a sequence (\emph{shift equivariance}~\cite{kamb2024analytic}), and a locality bias towards attending to nearby states when generating a state in a trajectory (\emph{local receptive fields}~\cite{niedoba2024towards}).
+We show that previous methods achieve composition through these two ingredients, identifying composition can be ensured through careful inference choices, data augmentation strategies, or data scaling.

+Using these two ingredients, we develop a neural network architecture for the diffusion planning denoising network called Eq-Net, which is simple, produces diverse trajectories, and can be guided to enable strong goal-conditioning.
+We show Eq-Net produces more diverse trajectories than other architectures in a variety of navigation and robotic manipulation settings.

-Our primary contributions are as follows: \begin{itemize} \itemsep{0em} \item Showing that local attention and positional equivariance, previously shown to mechanistically explain creativity and generalization in image diffusion models~\cite{kamb2024analytic}, also function as enabling factors for composition in diffusion planners.
-However, unlike the image diffusion case, they are not the only factors: the inference method used to sample trajectories from diffusion planners also plays a significant role. \item Suggesting that the presence or absence of composition behaviours in past work on diffusion planning~\cite{chen2024diffusion,luo2025generative,chen2024diffusion,song2025history,chi2023diffusion} can be partially explained by this framework. \item Comparing these strategies, including training, inference, architecture decisions, and training data scale, in a toy environment. \item Demonstrating that when induced through architecture changes, the stitching capabilities of whole-sequence diffusion can be effectively guided through simple inpainting to achieve strong goal-conditioned performance on unseen start-goal pairs.
+Our contributions are as follows: \begin{itemize} \itemsep{0em} \item We show that local receptive fields and shift equivariance are key enablers for composition in diffusion planners, as has been shown in the image generation domain~\cite{niedoba2024towards,kamb2024analytic}.
+However, unlike the image generation case, they are not the only important factors: the inference method used to sample trajectories from diffusion planners also plays a crucial role in achieving compositional generalization. \item We connect the presence or absence of composition in past work on diffusion planning~\cite{chen2024diffusion,luo2025generative,chen2024diffusion,song2025history,chi2023diffusion} to the key factors identified above. \item We show that stitching achieved through data scaling, as opposed to architectural choices, still induces local receptive fields in models. \item We demonstrate that when induced through architecture changes, the stitching capabilities of whole-sequence diffusion can be effectively guided through inpainting to achieve strong goal-conditioned performance on unseen tasks.

 \end{itemize}